DEXImagingThe proposal

 Today

 A broker brings a lead, someone senior works it, an LOI gets signed, then an outside firm is engaged for quality-of-earnings.
-It's slow, relationship-gated, and it doesn't keep pace with how fast DEX wants to grow by acquisition.
+It's slow, relationship-gated, and it doesn't keep pace with how fast DEX wants to grow by acquisition, on the print and the managed-IT side.

 With Helix

-Helix runs sourcing continuously inside your buy-box, enriches each target, drafts the diligence pages a QoE firm would build, and runs the outreach cadence under PRC's identity, so the pipeline is full before anyone picks up the phone.
+Helix runs sourcing continuously inside your buy-box, enriches each target, drafts the diligence pages a QoE firm would build, and runs the outreach cadence under Pierce Ridge Capital's identity, so the pipeline is full before anyone picks up the phone.
+Below is one pass through the engine, then the live target map already built for DEX.

 HHelix · Deal SourcingModeled